Contact Us

 Select the Correct Lockout/Tagout Devices

-Every workplace is unique, which means the LOTO devices needed will vary from one company to the next.
-You should create a complete list of the machines and electrical components that will need lockout/tagout devices.
-This list will often include industrial machines, circuit breakers, switches, push buttons, plugs, and valves.
-Once you have this list, you will be able to get the specific lockout devices required for your company.
+You should create a complete list of the machines and electrical components needing lockout/tagout devices.
+This list often includes industrial machines, circuit breakers, switches, push buttons, plugs, and valves.
+Once you have this list, you can get the specific lockout devices required for your company.

 Clearly Mark All Isolation Points